rick-dalley/NeuralNetworkCPP/README.md

    ```

    • Ensure that you update the <mark>data_file</mark> value to one that matches the location of your data file.
+   • Note that the rest of these settings assume that you are working with the mnist training data.
+If you are not, then you must update these settings with those appropriate for your data file.

 3. The path to the MNIST dataset is hardcoded in `neural_network.h`.
 Update the following constant with the location of your dataset file: